FeranMorgan/PortugalMathEDA/README.md

-# PortugalMathEDA
+# Tableau visualization for UC Berkeley Majors
-An EDA project focusing on cleaning data and identifying variables potentially useful in regression analysis.
+A project focusing on illustrating the differences in starting salaries for UC Berkeley STEM majors.